TBS-EACPD/infobase/server/README.md

 ## Getting started

+### Development pre-requisites

+- git
+- node@14.x (latest long term support) (`npm install -g n && n lts`)
+- npm@8.x (`npm install -g npm@8`)
+- mongo v4.4.6 (TODO double check what versions work, check if there's any major version upgrades to make, and provide some install examples)

-### Running the API server locally
+## Running locally

-1. Install node ^9.0.0, npm ^5.7.1, and mongo
-2. open a shell in `/server`
+1. `cd` to the `InfoBase/server` dir
-3. `npm run mongod`, either background this process or open another shell in `/server` for further steps
+2. `npm run mongod`, either background this process or open another shell in `/server` for further steps
-4. `npm ci` to load the required node_modules
+3. `npm ci` to load the required node_modules
-5. `npm run populate_db` to populate a local mongo database (named `infobase`).
+4. `npm run populate_db` to populate a local mongo database (named `infobase`).
 Can be left running to watch for changes in `../data`
-6. `npm start` to start the express/GraphQL server listening on `localhost:1337`.
+5. `npm start` to start the express/GraphQL server listening on `localhost:1337`.
 Watches for changes in `src`
-7. Optional: visit `http://localhost:1337` for a GraphiQL instance, test some queries
+6. Optional: visit `http://localhost:1337` for a GraphiQL instance, test some queries

 ## Tests